 With one exception, court must require you to install an interlock if you have a previous DWI conviction.
 There is an exception if the previous conviction is over 10 years old.

-If you are placed on deferred adjudication for your DWI, the court must require you to install an interlock UNLESS, based on a substance abuse evaluation, the court determines that an interlock is not required for the safety of the community doesn’t require an interlock.
+If the court places you on deferred adjudication for your DWI, the court must require you to install an interlock.
+This is the case UNLESS, based on a substance abuse evaluation, the court determines that the safety of the community doesn’t require an interlock.

 Finally, if you are under 21 at the time of the DWI, the court must require an interlock.